flask-dashboard/Flask-MonitoringDashboard-Notification/docs/README.rst

   Then, you can run the following query: 'SELECT Count(*) FROM USERS;'.
 But this is just annoying to do regularly.
   Therefore, you can configure this in the Flask-MonitoringDashboard, which will provide you this information per day (or other time interval).

+- **Track exceptions:**
+  If your application has unhandled exceptions they will automatically be captured together with full stack traces and displayed in the dashboard, if you have monitoring level 1 or above.
+You can also explicitly capture individual exceptions with the `capture_exception` function.

 The dashboard is automatically added to your existing Flask application.
 You can view the results by default using the default endpoint (this can be configured to another route):